django-hurricane/django-hurricane/website/basic-app.md

         register(example_check_main_engine)
 ~~~

-Here we register our check only after the application is ready, otherwise we will run into the error of AppNotReady.
+We register our check only after the application is ready, otherwise we will run into the error of AppNotReady.
 This way we make sure, that this check is only registered after the application is ready, as check requires connection
 to the model.